|

 Cartwright

-and Jordan regularly produce work together, with their on-going project,
+and Jordan regularly produce work together, with their on-going

-Würstundgritz, highlighting the contingencies and encounters of collaboration.
+project, Würstundgritz, highlighting the contingencies and

-Their book, Alien Invaders, was recently published (Book Works, 2006),
+encounters of collaboration.
+Their book, Alien Invaders, was recently

-and exhibitions together include Godwottery, Transition Gallery, London;
+published (Book Works, 2006), and exhibitions together include Godwottery,

-with McNeilly, who currently works with plasticine, photography and animation.
+who currently works with plasticine, photography and animation.

-McNeilly recently exhibited at Vertigo Gallery, London and Redux, London;
+McNeilly recently exhibited at Vertigo Gallery, London and Redux,

-& Madness (2005); The Commonplace Book (Dedecus Press, 2007).
+Method & Madness (2005); The Commonplace Book (Dedecus Press,

 projektraum